jondkinney/jondkinney.github.io/source/_posts/2012-10-01-wiring-up-littlesnapper-to-cloudapp.markdown

     **Note:** It's necessary to use the full path to the version of Ruby that has the cloudapp_api gem installed under it.
 Type `which ruby` to show the full path to your currently executable Ruby and be sure to `gem install cloudapp_api` or `sudo gem install cloudapp_api` under that same Ruby version.
 Sudo is only required if you're not using a Ruby version management solution and are using the default system Ruby that shipped with OS X. You can also see in the above AppleScript that we change into the folder that contains the Ruby script before calling it.
 Be sure to customize the script to change into the folder where you place the Ruby script if it's different than mine.

-    * After saving the Automator Action (I chose the name 'Watch LittleSnapper'), navigate to the chosen folder in Finder and right click, choose Services > Folder Action Setup...
+    * After saving the Automator Action (I chose the name "Watch LittleSnapper"), navigate to the chosen folder in Finder and right click, choose Services > Folder Action Setup...

     ![Finder Folder Action Menu](http://f.cl.ly/items/1N06122b3x0d2q1q411Q/Screen%20Shot%202012-10-01%20at%2010.55.48%20AM.png)